TheoriseConcepts/ISRTCorne/doc/firmwareguide.md

 # Wirelessly Connecting Your Keyboard

-You should be able to see your keyboard from the bluetooth scanning view of your device.
+You should be able to see your keyboard from the Bluetooth scanning view of your device.
 ZMK supports multiple BLE “profiles”, which allows you to connect to and switch among multiple devices.
 If you don't make use of the mentioned behaviours you will have issues pairing your keyboard to other devices.

 After flashing each half individually you can connect them together by resetting them at the same time.
 Within a few seconds of resetting, both halves should automatically connect to each other.